connor-blackburn/HighCal/README.md

 4. Expanded post page for full viewing of specific post.
    * Once a user has found a desired post, a button will direct them to a blog detail page which will render the full blog post and all relevant details.

-5. Review section showing all reviews
+5. Review section showing all reviews.
    * The review sections, like the blog section will render all reviews with shortened content so the user can browse quickly and easily.
 A user can sort reviews in relation to upvotes and oldest / newest reviews.

 6. Expanded review section showing full review.